Mother In Law Suite: 8 Key Things To Consider Before Adding a New Space

 2. Guests

-A mother-in-law suite is an excellent option for homeowners who need a guest house for their visitors.
+A mother-in-law suite can be very useful for homeowners who need a guest house for their visitors.
 Their guests won’t have to worry about where to stay, allowing them to save money.

 3. Nanny